Robert Dawson (Georgia politician)

-Robert Dawson is a United States politician.

-He was elected on November 5, 2024, as a legislator at the 2024 US elections representing Georgia House of Representatives District 65 under the Democratic Party.
+Robert Dawson is an American politician.
+He was elected on November 5, 2024, as a member at the 2024 Georgia House of Representatives election representing Georgia House of Representatives District 65 for the Democratic Party.
 He took office on January 13, 2025.

 Early life and education

 Robert grew up in Birmingham, Alabama and earned degrees from Sarah Lawrence College, Bennington College, and Harvard University.